Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Down below, this basic resume template gets divided into two columns.
 On the left is a sidebar meant for short texts, such as your skills section, language abilities, and personal info.
 On the right is the main section meant for longer texts, such as your education, job descriptions, and other important information.

-If you’re looking for a professional resume template to play nice with finicky applicant tracking systems, this one’s for you.
+If you’re looking for a professional-yet-simple resume template to play nice with finicky applicant tracking systems, this one’s for you.

 Pro Tip: Keywords are important on a resume, but so are action words and powerful verbs.
 Use these throughout your CV to add some oomph to the otherwise bland wording.